icfpcontest2022/mini-vinci/Specifications/ContestSpecification.md

 They were so inspired by you that they have been discovering the secret arts of painting for the rest of the year, waiting for you to join them.
 Your mission, if you choose to accept it; will be to develop algorithms for robo-painters of the future.
 After all, there are so many paintings to make, and so little of us functional programmers to make them.
+The winner will receive the honor medal of Leondardo Da Vinci, the RoboVinci Medal.

-## Updates
+## Timeline

 Note that there will be updates to this specification, and more problems will be released during the contest.
 This will happen at these specific times:

-- 2 hours into the contest (new problems only, no changes to specification)
+- 4 hours into the contest (new problems only, no changes to specification)
-- 6 hours into the contest (new problems only, no changes to specification)
+- 8 hours into the contest (new problems only, no changes to specification)
-- 12 hours into the contest (new problems only, no changes to specification)
+- 12 hours into the contest (new problems, small changes to the specification)
 - 24 hours into the contest (after the lightning division ends)
 - 36 hours into the contest
 - 48 hours into the contest

 ## Changelog

-Any changes will be published here.
+- Fix(typo in question): Leondardo -> Leonardo
+- Functional definition of blocks is removed as it caused confusion.
+- Block definition is rewritten for clarity.
+- Rest API Documentation will be announced soon.
+- Size is the area of the rectangle.
+It can be calculated by multiplying width and height.
+- Playground is aimed at learning.
+It has some bugs(probably ones we currently don't know too, so please act with caution)
+- A shape is a rectangle
+- All given canvases in the lightning round are 400x400, they are colored with RGBA(255, 255, 255, 255), sorry for the initial mistake in the specification.
+- A bug in the implementation of the instruction validity checks is fixed. (cut [0] [200,200], swap [0.1] [0.3]) now works.
+- A bug in the implementation of swap is fixed.

+\pagebreak

 # Problem Specification